mucahid2016/mucahid2016/README.md

 ## Frontend Developer

 <font color="grey"> I am a front-end React developer that skilled in developing interactive user interfaces.  </font>
+<font color="grey"> I am a hardworking person who attaches importance to teamwork, is open to innovations, loves to teach.  </font>

 ### Reach out to me